SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [mnfst/manifest](https://github.com/mnfst/manifest) - A backend for modern workflow. 🦚 Code or vibe-code your backend in seconds with Manifest.
 - [thirdweb-dev/web3-onboard](https://github.com/thirdweb-dev/web3-onboard) - Client library to onboard users to web3 apps
 - [modstart-lib/focusany](https://github.com/modstart-lib/focusany) - 专注高效的AI工具条
-- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Create, share, and use custom AI code assistants with our open-source IDE extensions and hub of models, rules, prompts, docs, and other building blocks
+- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Create, share, and use custom AI code assistants with our open-source IDE extensions and hub of rules, tools, and models
 - [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
 From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents
 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
 - [apprat/sober](https://github.com/apprat/sober) - Material You Design Web Component UI Library